rdiegoss/bayer-challenge-back/README.md

 > Informations/Requeriments:
 - This project use PostegreSQL Database.
 - Necessary create local database named: db_bayer
-- Migrations and Seeders running after start the first time backend application.
+- All migrations and seeders will be performed when run the project for the first time.
 - All JSON Data automatically loaded in tables.

 Getting up and running is as easy as 1, 2, 3.